Essential travel info and city map

 The main rail, bus, and tram stations of Geneva

-The name of the main rail station is simply 'Genève'.
-This is where trains to many Swiss destinations depart, as well as trains to France and Italy.
+The official French name of the city is "Genève".
+This is also what the city's main station is called.
+Trains to many Swiss destinations depart here, as well as trains to France and Italy.

 From the station, the old town center can be reached on foot in 15 minutes, along with most attractions such as the lakeside promenade and many museums.
 But there's a dense network of trams, buses, and trolley buses too.